icpc-scu-community/board-link-generator/README.md

 trainees file must contain two columns with names (first row) and handles (second row) for each trainee using csv format.

 ### Optional parameters
-If you want to automate the process even further, you can add three keys inside .env file
+If you want to automate the process even further, you can add two keys inside .env file

 In order to do this process you have to install python-dotenv using the following command(s)
 ```